 Savings accounts generally tout an annual percentage yield (APY) instead of an interest rate.
 If you see the APY and interest rate side by side, you’ll notice the APY is usually slightly higher.
 This is because APY represents the interest rate in addition to the impact compounding can have on your savings over the course of a year.
 Compounding adds interest you’ve earned to the balance, and the interest rate applies to the bigger balance.

-Keep in mind that the APY is a general guideline because if you’ve got an account with a variable interest rate you could earn more interest if the rate rises during the year, and a little less if it drops.
+Keep in mind that the APY is a general guideline because if you’ve got a deposit account with a variable interest rate you could earn more interest if the rate rises during the year, and a little less if it drops.

 For example, if you know that you will earn a 2.23% interest rate and your account compounds interest daily, like at Marcus, you can get the following:

-If you’re borrowing money from someone other than your parents or best friend, you can expect to pay interest on top of the money you’re borrowing.
+If you’re borrowing money from someone other than your parents or best friend, like a financial institution, you can expect to pay interest on top of the money you’re borrowing.
 To ballpark what that loan will cost once you’ve finished paying it off, you’ll want to look at the Annual Percentage Rate (APR).